hemanthh17/CT5129-Thesis-Image-Dehazing/README.md

 - Train the model using the DWT+DehazerNet-MSE-Perceptual Training Script.ipynb and DWT+DehazerNet-MSE-Perceptual Training Script.ipynb notebooks
 - Save the model
 #### Testing the model
-The model can be tested using the inference-script.ipynb.
+The model can be tested using the ```inference-script.ipynb```.
 The results will be saved in a separate folder.
 The process can be easily run on a CPU.

 #### Note 📝
 <b>The paths are supposed to be changed according to where your corresponding dataset is present.
 The paths in the code are according to the Kaggle dataset strucutre.</b>